vdclab/vdclab-wiki/omics-data/omics-data/NextBio.md

  ## Notes from Users
  - Need to register to access the whole plateform.
 >  Pay to use plateform.
-30 days trial for accademics {.is-warning}
+30 days trial for accademics.
+DID NOT WORK DECEMBER 2023 {.is-warning}